How to open a business account in Australia

 Costs

-Cost may not be the only factor you consider when you open a new business account, but it will definitely be an important factor in driving your decision.
-Most business bank accounts have some fixed fees attached to them, which can include:
+Cost may not be the only factor you consider when you open a new business account, but it should definitely be an important factor when you compare business bank accounts.
+Most business bank accounts have some fixed fees attached to them, which can include transaction fees, setup fees, and account maintenance fees.

 Introductory offers

-Many business account providers promote introductory offers to attract more customers.
-Introductory offers can include cashback, lower fees for the first few transactions and other attractive discounts.
+Business account providers may have introductory offers to attract more customers.
+Introductory offers can include cashback, lower fees for the first few transactions and other discounts.
 You are probably not going to feel disappointed when signing up with a provider that values its customers right from the start.

 Type of customer support

-The best way to know if a business account provider cares about their customers is by checking.
+The best way to know if a business account provider cares about their customers is by checking their customer support.
 Ideally, the provider should have prompt support available through phone and email.
 You should also be able to manage your business banking processes online.

 As you expand your business, you’ll often encounter roadblocks when dealing with finances and international transactions and you’ll need support.
 Choosing a provider that can offer support when you need it is important.